While They Lost Trust, You Found the Openings

 Good morning. ☕ Come sit with me for a minute.
 This week was a lot.

 Sage Insight: Trust is the new currency.
-When it breaks down, entire systems fail.
 Amazon's AI took down Amazon.
 OpenAI's missed call cost lives.
-These aren't just stories — they're roadmaps for where companies will spend money fixing trust gaps you can fill.
+Anthropic raised $30 billion and shipped the same week.
+Perplexity pulled ads admitting they were wrong.
+Electronics prices are spiking because AI swallowed the supply chain.
+These aren't just stories: they're roadmaps for where companies will spend money fixing trust gaps you can fill.

 🧠 Money Move #1